flynx/argv.js/README.md

 		// Basic options
 		//
-		// These simply asign a value to an attribute on the parsed
+		// These if encountered simply asign a value to an attribute on the
-		// object...
+		// parsed object...
 		//
 		// If no value is given true is asigned to indicate that the
-		// option/command was given.
+		// option/command is present in the commandline.

 		'-bool': {
 			doc: 'if given set .bool to true' },